thoomkuzhymatthew/EPL_arb_betting/docs/index.md

 To do this we want to create a function which backtests different betting strategies on a Sample of historic premier league games.

-We will then be using this function to backtest different strategies and track the returns of 100 pounds
+We will then be using this function to backtest different strategies and track the returns of 100 virtual pounds